bambatha/bambatha/README.md

 - 👋 Hi, I’m @bambatha
-- 👀 I’m interested in econonomics, history, philosphy, the question 'why' and things I don't understand
+- 👀 I’m interested in economics, history, philosphy, the question 'why' and things I don't understand
 - 🌱 I’m currently learning to code because I don't understand computer science, programming, but it seems to help answer a lot of questions I have
 - 💞️ I’m looking to collaborate on commercial and academic research
 - 📫 How to reach me  telegram @bambatha1, discord: bambatha